Katoa, Ka Ora Draft Speed Management Plan for Auckland

 The information is also available at the links on the right side of this page.

-Public feedback is open until 28 August 2023
+Public feedback was open between 24 July and 28 August 2023

-Hardcopy feedback forms and supporting reference documents are also available at all Auckland public libraries and local board offices.
+All hardcopy feedback forms and supporting reference documents were available at all Auckland public libraries and local board offices for the duration of the consultation.

 Next steps

-After any changes have been incorporated into the plan, recommendations will be presented to the Auckland Transport Board.
-Following the AT Board's recommendation, the final decisions around the proposals will be made publicly available in the last quarter of 2023.
+After any changes have been incorporated into the plan, recommendations will be presented to the Auckland Council Transport and Infrastructure Committee.
+The final decisions around the proposals will be made by the Regional Transport Committer and are expected to be publicly available in March 2024.

 Implementation of any recommended speed limit changes are expected to begin in the 2024/2025 financial year.